-• version(): Retrieve version from the installed SVN client.

-- run(command): Run any "svn" command, e.g., run("status") - get\url\with\credentials(url): Return the passed url but containing the username and password in the URL to authenticate (only if username and password is specified) - checkout(url, revision="HEAD"): Checkout the revision number given by revision from the specified url. - update(revision="HEAD"): Update working copy to revision number given by revision. - get\remote\url(): Returns the remote url of working copy. - get\qualified\remote\url(): Returns the remote url of the working copy with the peg revision appended to it. - get\revision(): Gets the current revision number from the repo server. - get\last\changed\revision(use\wc\root=True): Returns the revision number corresponding to the last changed item in the working folder (use\wc\root=False) or in the working copy root (use\wc\root=True). - get\branch(): Tries to deduce the branch name from the standard SVN layout.
-Will raise if cannot resolve it - excluded\files(): Gets a list of the files and folders that are marked to be ignored. - is\local\repository(): Returns True if the remote is a local folder. - is\pristine(): Returns True if there aren't modified or uncommitted files in the working copy. - get\repo\root(): Returns the root folder of the working copy.
+- version(): Retrieve version from the installed SVN client. - run(command): Run any "svn" command, e.g., run("status") - get_url_with_credentials(url): Return the passed url but containing the username and password in the URL to authenticate (only if username and password is specified) - checkout(url, revision="HEAD"): Checkout the revision number given by revision from the specified url. - update(revision="HEAD"): Update working copy to revision number given by revision. - get_remote_url(): Returns the remote url of working copy. - get_qualified_remote_url(): Returns the remote url of the working copy with the peg revision appended to it. - get_revision(): Gets the current revision number from the repo server. - get_last_changed_revision(use_wc_root=True): Returns the revision number corresponding to the last changed item in the working folder (use_wc_root=False) or in the working copy root (use_wc_root=True). - get_branch(): Tries to deduce the branch name from the standard SVN layout.
+Will raise if cannot resolve it. - get_tag(): Tries to deduce the tag name from the standard SVN layout and returns the current tag name.
+Otherwise it will return None. - excluded_files(): Gets a list of the files and folders that are marked to be ignored. - is_local_repository(): Returns True if the remote is a local folder. - is_pristine(): Returns True if there aren't modified or uncommitted files in the working copy. - get_repo_root(): Returns the root folder of the working copy.